Other colors pictured above, Cherry-Lemon is below:

 How they are made?

 Sizes, colors, shapes of stones, and the length of the necklace may vary from necklace to necklace.
 All amber stones we use for our amber jewelry are genuine, authentic, natural Baltic amber stones.
 It is not artificial, plastic, synthetic, reconstituted or substitute for amber.
 Every bead is knotted in between to prevent choking hazard.
 Even if string is torn only one bead would come off.
-Strong silk that is matched to the amber color is used for every necklace A strong magnetic clasp is used.
+Strong silk that is matched to the amber color is used for every necklace.

 Whom are they designed for?